ptorru/octoml-cli-tutorials/tutorials/README.md

 https://github.com/octoml/octoml-cli-tutorials
 ```

-After running the command above, you can verify that a Docker container has been spun up successfully by running `docker ps`.
+4. Verify that a Docker container has been spun up successfully by running `docker ps`:

 ```
 $ docker ps